gvwilson/sensibleadventures/misc/bear-02.md

 river to them like wisps of cloud in a blue summer sky.
 "Oooh, just one time...
 I would take the northwest passage..."

-"Sergeant Norbu used to sing that one," Prince Lormay whispered in his sister's ear.
+"Sergeant Dorbu used to sing that one," Prince Thokmay whispered in his sister's ear.
 "It was so beautiful, sometimes I thought the trees were going to tear out their roots so that they could come closer and listen."